oobabooga/text-generation-webui/extensions/openai/README.md

 pip3 install -r requirements.txt
 ```

+It listens on tcp port 5001 by default.
+You can use the OPENEDAI_PORT environment variable to change this.

+Currently only works with --chat mode (fix coming soon) and may require an Alpaca model for best results.

 ### Embeddings (alpha)

 Embeddings requires ```sentence-transformers``` installed, but chat and completions will function without it loaded.
 The embeddings endpoint is currently using the HuggingFace model: ```sentence-transformers/all-mpnet-base-v2``` for embeddings.
 This produces 768 dimensional embeddings (the same as the text-davinci-002 embeddings), which is different from OpenAI's current default ```text-embedding-ada-002``` model which produces 1536 dimensional embeddings.
 The model is small-ish and fast-ish.
 This model and embedding size may change in the future.